-Capacity Shortage Emergency Plan Dry Run will be conducted annually for the purpose of training and review of all procedures, customer restoration plans and communications systems.
-Training/Dry Run shall be conducted during the Fall or Spring of each year by all personnel involved in the execution of this plan.
+Capacity Shortage Emergency Plan exercise will be conducted periodically for the purpose of training and review of procedures, customer restoration plans, and communications systems.
+Training/Dry Run shall be conducted during the Fall or Spring by all personnel involved in the execution of this plan.
 At the end of each training/dry run there will be a critique session.
-This plan will also be implemented as part of the annual System operators' training sessions.
+This plan will also be implemented as part of System operators' training sessions.

-FPL Capacity Shortage Emergency Plan Page 40 of 64 --
+FPL Capacity Shortage Emergency Plan Page 43 of 67 FFL Capacity Shortage Emergency Flam